 Handling Emergency Situations

-Despite thorough and precaution, emergencies can still occur during a hike.
+Despite thorough preparation and precaution, emergencies can still occur during a hike.
 It's important to be prepared and equipped to handle such situations.
 Familiarize yourself with basic first aid procedures for dogs, including CPR, wound care, and splinting.
 Carry a dog-specific first aid kit that includes essential supplies such as bandages, antiseptic, and emergency contact information.
 Additionally, let a trusted friend or family member know about your hiking plans, trail route, and estimated return time.
 Having a plan in place and being prepared for emergencies will give you peace of mind during your hiking adventures.

 Taking Breaks and Hydration